kubernetes/community/contributors/devel/testing.md

 - dashboards
   - collection of jobs
   - each dashboard is represented as a button
-  - some dashboards collect jobs/tests in the domain of a specific SIG (named after and owned by those sigs), and dashboards to monitor project wide health (owned by sig-release)
+  - some dashboards collect jobs/tests in the domain of a specific SIG (named after and owned by those SIGs), and dashboards to monitor project wide health (owned by SIG-release)